RisingWorld/area-protection/README.md

 * `remove` : remove the current area.
 For security reasons, the player must stand in the area to remove it.
   Ex: `/area remove`

 * `grant <group> [playername]` : grant permissions to the specified player in the current area.
 For security reasons, the player must stand in the area to grant permissions.
-If no player name is given, then the current player is granted permission.
+If no player name is given, then the current player is granted permissions.
   Ex: `/area grant builder xSuperfrienDx`

 * `revoke [playername]` : revoke all permissions to the specified player in the current area.
-For security reasons, the player must stand in the area to grant permissions.
-If no player name is given, then the current player is granted permission.
+For security reasons, the player must stand in the area to revoke permissions.
+If no player name is given, then the current player gets it's own permissions revoked.
   Ex: `/area revoke xSuperfrienDx`